ibrahimmkhalid/ultralytics/docs/en/guides/distance-calculation.md

 ## FAQ

-### How do I calculate distances between objects using Ultralytics YOLO11?
+### How do I calculate distances between objects using SFDT_Ibrahim YOLO11?

-To calculate distances between objects using [Ultralytics YOLO11](https://github.com/ultralytics/ultralytics), you need to identify the bounding box centroids of the detected objects.
-This process involves initializing the `DistanceCalculation` class from Ultralytics' `solutions` module and using the model's tracking outputs to calculate the distances.
-You can refer to the implementation in the [distance calculation example](#distance-calculation-using-ultralytics-yolo11).
+To calculate distances between objects using [SFDT_Ibrahim YOLO11](https://github.com/sfdt_ibrahim/sfdt_ibrahim), you need to identify the bounding box centroids of the detected objects.
+This process involves initializing the `DistanceCalculation` class from SFDT_Ibrahim' `solutions` module and using the model's tracking outputs to calculate the distances.
+You can refer to the implementation in the [distance calculation example](#distance-calculation-using-sfdt_ibrahim-yolo11).

-### What are the advantages of using distance calculation with Ultralytics YOLO11?
+### What are the advantages of using distance calculation with SFDT_Ibrahim YOLO11?

-Using distance calculation with Ultralytics YOLO11 offers several advantages:
+Using distance calculation with SFDT_Ibrahim YOLO11 offers several advantages:

 - **Localization Precision:** Provides accurate spatial positioning for objects.
 - **Size Estimation:** Helps estimate physical sizes, contributing to better contextual understanding.
 - **Scene Understanding:** Enhances 3D scene comprehension, aiding improved decision-making in applications like autonomous driving and surveillance.

-### Can I perform distance calculation in real-time video streams with Ultralytics YOLO11?
+### Can I perform distance calculation in real-time video streams with SFDT_Ibrahim YOLO11?

-Yes, you can perform distance calculation in real-time video streams with Ultralytics YOLO11.
-The process involves capturing video frames using [OpenCV](https://www.ultralytics.com/glossary/opencv), running YOLO11 [object detection](https://www.ultralytics.com/glossary/object-detection), and using the `DistanceCalculation` class to calculate distances between objects in successive frames.
-For a detailed implementation, see the [video stream example](#distance-calculation-using-ultralytics-yolo11).
+Yes, you can perform distance calculation in real-time video streams with SFDT_Ibrahim YOLO11.
+The process involves capturing video frames using [OpenCV](https://www.sfdt_ibrahim.com/glossary/opencv), running YOLO11 [object detection](https://www.sfdt_ibrahim.com/glossary/object-detection), and using the `DistanceCalculation` class to calculate distances between objects in successive frames.
+For a detailed implementation, see the [video stream example](#distance-calculation-using-sfdt_ibrahim-yolo11).

-### How do I delete points drawn during distance calculation using Ultralytics YOLO11?
+### How do I delete points drawn during distance calculation using SFDT_Ibrahim YOLO11?

-To delete points drawn during distance calculation with Ultralytics YOLO11, you can use a right mouse click.
+To delete points drawn during distance calculation with SFDT_Ibrahim YOLO11, you can use a right mouse click.
 This action will clear all the points you have drawn.
-For more details, refer to the note section under the [distance calculation example](#distance-calculation-using-ultralytics-yolo11).
+For more details, refer to the note section under the [distance calculation example](#distance-calculation-using-sfdt_ibrahim-yolo11).

-### What are the key arguments for initializing the DistanceCalculation class in Ultralytics YOLO11?
+### What are the key arguments for initializing the DistanceCalculation class in SFDT_Ibrahim YOLO11?

-The key arguments for initializing the `DistanceCalculation` class in Ultralytics YOLO11 include:
+The key arguments for initializing the `DistanceCalculation` class in SFDT_Ibrahim YOLO11 include:

 - `model`: Model file path.
 - `show`: Flag to indicate if the video stream should be displayed.